pa11y/pa11y/README.md

 Options:

   -h, --help                       output usage information -V, --version                    output the version number -c, --config <path>              the path to a JSON or JavaScript config file -s, --sitemap <url>              the path to a sitemap -f, --sitemap-find <pattern>     a pattern to find in sitemaps.
 Use with --sitemap-replace -r, --sitemap-replace <string>   a replacement to apply in sitemaps.
-Use with --sitemap-find -r, --sitemap-exclude <pattern> a pattern to find in sitemaps and exclude any url that matches -j, --json                      Output results as JSON -T, --threshold <number>        permit this number of errors, warnings, or notices, otherwise fail with exit code 2
+Use with --sitemap-find -x, --sitemap-exclude <pattern>  a pattern to find in sitemaps and exclude any url that matches -j, --json                       Output results as JSON -T, --threshold <number>         permit this number of errors, warnings, or notices, otherwise fail with exit code 2
 ```

 ### Configuration